coderade/coderade.io-blog/content/post/js-es6.md

 that was very much like what React is today, this in 2013!

 With the ExtJS I started to learn about Hybrid development with your mobile framework: Sencha Mobile (that now is [Sencha Touch](https://www.sencha.com/products/touch/)).
-Instantaneously I liked the mobile development with JS  (that were much, much simpler than developing with Java and Objective C) so I started to study the development with Cordova and Phonegap (They are really the same! heheh).
+Instantaneously I liked the mobile development with JS (that were much, much simpler than developing with Java and Objective C) so I started to study the development with Cordova and Phonegap (They are really the same!).

-My third opportunity was the Node.js development, when I saw what I did with the MEAN (Mongo, Express, Angular and Node) stack I put myself as a Steve Wosniak of the web development.
+My third opportunity was with the Node.js development, when I saw what I did with the MEAN (Mongo, Express, Angular and Node) stack I put myself as a Steve Wosniak of the web development.
 This was my best moment as a developer.

 You can see my first project with Node.js on your Github [link](https://github.com/coderade/mean-courses).

-After this I worked with AngularJS, LeafletJS, React, Turbolinks, Ionic, Karma, Protactor and many others JS technologies and a thing who I got: This is the future of the Programming (no only the Web, but the Mobile and Desktop development too).
+After this I worked with AngularJS, LeafletJS, React, Turbolinks, Ionic, Karma, Protactor and many others JS technologies and a thing who I got: This is the future of the Coding (no only the Web, but the Mobile and Desktop development too).

 So in my last and currently journey I come with the ES6 and functional programming, that for me is one of the best worlds.

 But you can be thinking why I need to know why you like the JS language?
-I need to understand better the differences about the ESs'.
+I want to understand better the differences about the ESs'.
+Ok!
 I'm asking the same, but if you've read everything I've written so far, I can only thank you.
 So thank you and let's get to what matters.

 ## ES5, ES6, ES7 why we need all this ESs?